Publish 23 November 2021

 There is no need to assume that you have a rare disease because you are tired or manifest a few other symptoms.
 This information underscores the advantage of regular cardiology checkups over self-diagnosis.

-To support the writing of useful articles about cardiology, ClinicalPosters sells human anatomy posters, scientific posters and other products online.
+To support the writing of scholarly articles about cardiology, ClinicalPosters sells human anatomy charts, scientific posters and other products online.
 You may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou can donateYou may sponsor specific articles, remit a small donation,Slide extra posters into DeuPair Frames without removing from the wallYou may remit a small donationAlso shop for ClinicalPins that include more than lapel pins or leave an encouraging comment to keep the work going.
-Stay safe and A Bit More Healthy.
-Audio may intentionally omit details.